titantwentyone/filament-cms/README.md

 For content defined as root, this is the homepage where the `prefix` is `/`.
 For content defined with a prefix of `/pages` this page is used at that path (e.g. yoursite.com/pages).

-Note that your routes are processed after the packages routes.
+Note that your app routes are processed after the packages routes.

 When the view is called, it is passed the instance of model through its `$model` view attribute.
 In the view you can access any property provided.
 ```php